-Welcome to Alt-Christmas, our week of articles dedicated to movies that we like to watch this time of year, especially if we’re not entirely in the spirit of the season.
+Welcome to Alt-Christmas — articles dedicated to movies that we like to watch this time of year that might not quite fit the usual definition of a Christmas movie.

 The idea of not only listing every Christmas horror movie in one place — but also ranking them — will strike some as an exercise in pure madness.
 Some of us live at that intersection of folly and holly, though, and for Chris Coffel, Kieran Fisher, and myself it represented a challenge we couldn’t resist.
 Watching them, either as a first-time viewing or a re-watch, was time-consuming, and the ranking process saw both insults and punches thrown between us, but the biggest challenge was probably the first.

 Figuring out what does and doesn’t count as a Christmas horror movie.

 We decided on the following criteria.
 A Christmas horror movie should be feature-length — so no shorts or anthology segments — set on or around Christmas day, and feature some combination of terror, villains, and/or the threat of death.
 We also put no limit on tone so horror comedies count every bit as much as torture porn.
 A handful of titles that fit these guidelines still managed to slip by us due to a lack of availability, but those stragglers aside this remains a holiday miracle and the most comprehensive ranked list of Christmas horror movies ever assembled.
 Especially now that we’ve updated it through Christmas 2018 with new titles and more votes from our FSR elves.

 Plot: The bum brothers return as Krampus and Santa come looking for more kiddies for their respective sacks.